Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

       <p>The problem is that if enough debuffs are on the boss at Step 1, the
       damage at Step 2 is <em>no longer lethal</em>, and thus, <em>LB is not
       generated.</em></p>
-      <p>In Wave Cannon's case, the base damage of the initial beams (83k-93k
+      <p>In <em>Wave Cannon's</em> case, the base damage of the initial beams
-      for melee, 77k-86k for casters) is lethal, but not by much compared to the party's max HP (77k for melee, 68k for casters), and is thus particularly susceptible to being overmitigated this way.</p>
+      is lethal, but <em>not by much</em>, and is thus particularly susceptible to being overmitigated this way.</p>
-      <p>A single Reprisal takes this down to 74.7k vs. 69.3k damage, which
+      <p>A single <em>Reprisal</em> lowers the damage down to the point where it
-      already borders on not being lethal.
-Adding a Dismantle on top of that lowers the damage down to 67.2k vs. 62.3k, well within a player's max HP.
-      This is no longer lethal damage, and no LB is generated as a result.</p>
+      borders on not being lethal.
+A second debuff lowers the damage down to well within a player's max HP.
+This is no longer lethal damage, and no LB will be generated as a result.</p>
       <p>Take note:</p>
       <ul>
         <li>This specifically affects boss <b>debuffs</b> <em>(Addle, Dismantle,